A simple guide to the incandescent light bulb ban.

 So, what has actually happened and why?

-LED light bulbs.
-LED lighting is the future.
+LED light bulbs are the obvious alternative.
 They run cool, are ultra-reliable, consume 90% less electricity than incandescent or halogen light bulbs and the quality lamps last for over 35000 hours.
 They are available in different colour temperatures to ensure that you get the right type of light for each application.

-We stock every type of LED replacement bulb.
-The cost of LED lamp bulbs has dropped considerably and they now cost 50% less than they did five years ago.
+We stock every type of quality LED replacement bulbs.
+The cost of LED lamp bulbs has dropped considerably, and they now cost a fraction of the price compared to when they were first launched, paying for themselves in energy savings in a short time.
 They are now the same size as traditional incandescent lamps.
-LED bulbs are now available with filaments, so they look identical to the old-style bulbs.
+LED bulbs are also available with filaments, so they look identical to the old-style bulbs.

 If you require any further advice or have any questions in relation to this article, please contact us.